Best Daily Routine Checklist for Kids (Free Printable)

 - Change clothes

-*Breakfast: Make it easy for them to get their own supplies and clean up after themselves.
+*A note on breakfast: Make it easy for them to get their own supplies and clean up after themselves.
 My kids have the cereal and oatmeal in handy containers (within reach), they can get to the bowls, and they know what their other options are for breakfast.
 Plus, they MUST clean up after themselves in order to move on.

-Afternoon Evening Routine Chart
+Afternoon/Night Kids Routine Chart

 Now, here’s the thing.
 We NEEDED a kids morning routine chart.
-But, we also quickly realized a routine after school is also crazy beneficial.
+But, we quickly realized a routine after school is also crazy beneficial.

-Check out great night ideas here:
+Check out the great night ideas on the free pdf here:

 - Pick up room